axill12/datacenter_manager/README.md

-containerInstallingAndRemoving is the branch with final version
+containerInstallingANDRemoving is the branch with final version